iquercorb/OpenModMan/README.md

  - New Uninstall tree - uninstall with dependencies - feature.
  - New MD5 (md5sum) as default alogirthm for repository files checksum.
  - New Category field for Packages.
+ - New custom path or URL mechanism for repository files download.

 0.9.8 (04-01-2022)